Who Am I?

 Areas where theory meets innovation and curiosity drives discovery

-Signal processing, system modeling, and link-level optimization for next-generation wireless networks.
+Signal processing, system modeling, and communication theory for wireless and digital systems.